-Business registration or company incorporation in the Philippines requires a series of steps before coming into full fruition.
+Business registration or company incorporation in the Philippines requires a series of steps before coming to full fruition.
 Here is a list of things you need to complete to process your company’s business registration successfully.
 Keep in mind that depending on the type of business structure best for you, these requirements may vary.
-Contact Us for a FREE 30 minute consultation to help assist you in properly setting up a business in the Philippines, and taking advantage of any available tax incentives you may be eligible for.
+Contact Us for an initial consultation to help assist you in properly setting up a business in the Philippines, selecting the best business structure, and taking advantage of any available tax incentives your business may be eligible for.

 - Get your company name ready.

 Prepare up to 5 company/business names so that you will have an alternative just in case your first choice for your business name is already taken by another company.

 Sole proprietorship business structures should reserve their business names with the Department of Trade and Industry (DTI).
 For one person corporations (OPC) or domestic corporations, business name reservations should be made under SEC.
 Lastly, cooperative business industries should make their reservations at the Cooperative Development Authority (CDA).